BobcatMK/C-projects/README.md

 - **_algorithms_**: implementation of algorithms using functors
 - **_array\_with\_templates_**: implementation of array without tests but with exemplary use case
 - **_employee\_database\_program_**: Program imitating primitive database.
 Text file serves as database.
-You can learn the database structure by reading the exemplary text file includes inside the project or by reading source code directly.
+You can learn the database structure by reading the exemplary text file included inside the project or by reading source code directly.
 - **_helpers_**: set of 3 macros imported by majority of programs included here
 - **_linked\_list\_two_way_**: implementation of two way linked list with tests
 - **_matrices\_adding\_program_**: simple program that adds two matrices together